Dual Enrollment Expectations

 St. Johns County is proud of you for earning the opportunity to participate in the dual enrollment coursework offered by St. Johns River State College.
 The cost of college textbooks is a significant expense as you will discover after you graduate from high school.
 As a high school student, you have the privilege of having these materials to use for free during the course, but in the end they must be returned.
 The St. Johns County School District reuses these materials for other students and it is imperative you return them during the designated times.
 If you miss the deadline, we are forced to purchase books we would not need otherwise.
-Therefore, if you return the books late you will be charged a late fee of $5.00 per book, per day.
-The school district is not responsible for the cost of consumable materials for dual enrollment coursework.
-Those materials include items such as: lab manuals, solution manuals, and study guides.
-If any of those materials are available we will check them out for your use.
-However, you are not to write inside any of these materials loaned to you.
+Therefore, if you return the books late you will be charged a late fee.
+Lab manuals, solution manuals, and study guides are provided.
+However, these texts are not considered consumable and students may not write in these materials.
 SJRSC has instructed their professors to allow you to write answers on separate sheets of paper.
-Please identify yourself as a high school student to your professor and show them this letter so they know you are not to write in these materials.
+If needed, please identify yourself as a high school student and show your professor this webpage so they know you are not to write in these materials.
 This is your responsibility as a dual enrollment student.
-If you write in the materials you will be responsible for the entire cost.

 Textbook Checkout Agreement

 Access to free textbooks is a privilege that comes with responsibility.
 When you complete your online textbook request you are digitally signing the Dual Enrollment Checkout Agreement.
 Completing the online request for textbooks and digitally signing the Dual Enrollment Checkout Agreement assures us that you are responsible for the materials you borrow.

 Important points to remember: